Jerczu/code-test/README.md

 style like `Airbnb` eslint rules would improve the code further.
 Moving out the utility functions outside of the relevant components and moving them to a service would be an improvement too.

+Probably should add more extensive tests these are a bit trivial.
+Probably add some property based tests using fastcheck.

 ### React query devtools